stollander33/docs/docs/developers/developer_guide.md

-# Backend development
+## Backend development

 (warning: copy-pasted from an old documentation, to be revised!)

-## security
+### Security

 Any service available in RAPyDo as an ORM can be used as authentication for the system, you just need to switch the dedicated variable `AUTH_SERVICE`.

 Oauth2 and 2 factor authentication is already integrated (through TOTP).
 The nginx reverse proxy has been tested in many production system.

-## rest classes
+### REST classes

-RAPyDO is Object oriented (thanks to the `Flask-Restful` plugin): each endpoint is mapped to a class and automatically configured.
+RAPyDO is Object Oriented (thanks to the `Flask-Restful` plugin): each endpoint is mapped to a class and automatically configured.
 The class associated to an endpoint is provided in the swagger configuration (and then removed from the public view).
 One method can be mapped to multiple endpoints paths (e.g. if you need some aliasing).

-## base endpoints
+### Base endpoints

 Helper endpoints are provided out of the box: